mondoohq/mondoo-operator/docs/user-manual.md

 The admission controller `Deployment` should start. `ValidatingWebhookConfiguration` should be annotated to insert the certificate authority data. cert-manager creates a secret named `webhook-serving-cert` that contains the TLS certificates.

 ### Manually creating TLS certificates using OpenSSL
-It is possible to manually create the TLS certificate required for the admission controller.
-One way of doing that is described below.
+You can manually create the TLS certificate required for the admission controller.
+These steps show one method:

-1. Create key for your certificate authority:
+1. Create a key for your certificate authority:
    ```bash
    openssl genrsa -out ca.key 2048
    ```

-2. Generate certificate for your certificate authority:
+2. Generate a certificate for your certificate authority:
    ```bash
    openssl req -x509 -new -nodes -key ca.key -subj "/CN=Webhook Issuer" -days 10000 -out ca.crt
    ```

-3. Generate the key for the webhook server pod:
+3. Generate a key for the webhook server pod:
    ```bash
    openssl genrsa -out server.key 2048
    ```